 Provide a service app name (1) and the version (2).
 For simplicity, I’m using an in-memory database (3), a deployment target of Cloud Foundry (4) and “None” (5) as the authentication mode.
 Select “Finish” (6) when done.
 See Generating an OData Service for alternatives to using an in-memory database.

-Create a model for your project by creating a new CSDL file.
+Great!
+Now that the project is created, I am going to create a CSDL file.
 Right-click your project folder (1), select “New” (2), then “OData CSDL Document” (3).

 Choose the OData Version (1), provide a schema namespace (2), a namespace alias, and select “Create” (4).